Ads/materials on the Media Center are classified as follows:

-Strategies designed specifically for use with social media used regularly by the target audience.
+Strategies designed specifically for use with social media used regularly by the audience.
 Social media strategies may be a stand-alone campaign or tied to an integrated campaign using both traditional and social media.

 An online social structure made up of individuals or organizations connected by one or more interests or topic areas, such as friendship, kinship, common interests, beliefs, knowledge, or prestige.

 The deadline for ordering advertising space in publications.

 A design that encompasses two or more facing pages (e.g., the center spread in the morning newspaper).
 This also is called a double truck.

 State and Community Health Media Center (Media Center)

 An online repository of advertisements and support materials produced by state and local health departments, nonprofit organizations, and federal agencies related to physical activity, nutrition, obesity, and other chronic diseases.